Sadongrohiik/obsidian-notes/Wonderland.md

 who's the next queen

 In the mud, dirt and blood, joyous and sublime
-Oh, the darkness, holy fires, poison and blindness There's never been a moment that I regret
+Through the darkness, holy fires, poison and blindness There's never been a moment that I regret
 Weaponized , hypnotized, died and reborn, but haven't, not ever, failed to see the wonder of it all